-As with concatenated b-tree indexes or bitmap indexes, applications will experience slow-down in DML performance as the number of FILTER BY and ORDER BY columns increases.
+As with concatenated b-tree indexes or bitmap indexes, applications will experience slow-down in data manipulation language (DML) performance as the number of FILTER BY and ORDER BY columns increases.
 Where SCORE-sort push-down is optimized for response time, the structured sort or combination of SCORE and structured sort push-down are also optimized for response time, and not for throughput.
 However, using DOMAIN_INDEX_SORT or FIRST_ROWS(n) hints to force the sort to be pushed into CDI while fetching the entire hitlist may result in poor query response time.

-Performance Tuning with CDI
+9.5 Performance Tuning with CDI